doriath/command-autocomplete-protocol/docs/specification.md

 new, unknown fields in the object (unless explicitly stated that the object is `closed` and will not have new fields).

-TODO: consider if we should allow nulls, and just treat them always the same way as missing field.
+TODO: consider if we should allow nulls and just treat them always the same way as missing field.

 TODO: find if there is a better way to define the protocol that does not depend